 For the women who feel they are healthy but are still carrying those extra 5-10 pounds they want to get rid of, this information is for you.
 Listed below are the top areas women tend to neglect, even when they think they have a healthy lifestyle.
 This article examines the root of your possible problems.

-There are seven things you may have not thought to add to your healthy lifestyle that could help you lose those pesky last few pounds!
-(Tweet this!)
+There are seven things you may not have thought to add to your healthy lifestyle that could help you lose those pesky last few pounds!

 1. You May Have an Estrogen to Progesterone Imbalance